stefankoppier/openapi-validator/integration-junit/Dokka.md

 `@OpenAPITest(relativeUrl = "src/test/resources/petstore.yaml")`.
 Note that `@OpenAPITest` can be written at both the class level and the function level.
 These two extensions together wil inject the OpenAPI specification into your tests, on which you can assert using `assertDocumentIsValidFor`, which takes a rule as an argument.

+The available rules can be found in the documentation of the core module.